Satellite Communications Equipment Information

 Satellite communications equipment is used for the transmission, conditioning, and reception of satellite signals in worldwide telecommunications.
 General specifications include product type, mounting style, and connector type or interface.
 Impedance is also an important parameter to consider.
 In terms of performance, satellite communications equipment differs in terms of frequency, operating voltage, output power, gain, return loss, operating temperature, and operating humidity.
 Products with features such as remote control, an integrated heatsink, and an embedded power supply are commonly available.

-Frequency converters are integrated component assemblies that are required for converting microwave signals into lower or intermediate, or higher frequency ranges for further processing.
-This type of satellite communications equipment generally consists of an input filter, a local oscillator filter, an intermediate frequency (IF) filter, a mixer, and frequently an LO frequency multiplier, plus one or more stages of IF amplification.
+Frequency converters are integrated component assemblies that are required for converting microwave signals into lower, intermediate, or higher frequency ranges for further processing.
+This type of satellite communications equipment generally consists of an input filter, a local oscillator filter, an intermediate frequency (IF) filter, a mixer, and, frequently, an LO frequency multiplier, plus one or more stages of IF amplification.

-Categories of satellite communications equipment include RF receivers, satellite modems, splitters, switchover units, transceivers, translators, and transmitters.
 RF receivers separate radio signals from one another and convert specific signals into audio, video, or data formats.
 Satellite modems are used for satellite transmissions.
 Splitters are used to divide a signal into two or more signals.
 Switches are used to route signals to different paths.
 Switchover units or redundancy switching units (RSU) are used to monitor the status of a device.
-Transceivers have both a transmitters and a receiver.
+Transceivers have both a transmitter and a receiver.
 Translators are designed to translate transmitter bands to the receiver band.
-Transmitters are satellite communications equipment that sends signals to a network or to the air (wireless).
+Transmitters are satellite communications equipment that send signals to a network or to the air (wireless).